 According to Statista surveys, the average shoesize for women is split evenly between Shoe Size 38 and Shoe Size 39.
 For men, the most common shoe size at 19 percent is Shoe Size 42.
 For both men and women, the average foot size has hardly changed in recent decades despite increasing body size.
 On the other hand, a slight tendency towards wider feet can be observed for both.
 If this trend continues, shoe manufacturers will have to increasingly offer different shoe sizes in the future by taking into account the width of the foot.

 As source for the information in the "Sizes of Shoe" category, we have used in particular:

-The last changes in the "Sizes of Shoe" category were implemented by Stefan Banse on May 10, 2021.
-The main changes were:
+The pages of the "Sizes of Shoe" category were last editorially reviewed by Stefan Banse on May 17, 2022.
+They all correspond to the current status.